Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 Instead of flicking between the game and the reference content, you have it permanently in view on the second screen.

-You can even have a video of a walkthrough playing while you play the game.
+You can even have a video of a walkthrough while playing the game.

-It also helps for cheat codes or other lists of information that you may need to reference back to.
+It also helps with cheat codes or other lists of information you may need to reference.